-Many people are aware of the importance of compressions in the BLS sequence, but few probably give much thought to how compressions work and why they are of such high importance.
+Many people know the importance of compressions in the BLS sequence, but few probably give much thought to how compressions work and why they are of such high importance.

 Consider the following facts regarding the heart, a truly miraculous organ!

 - Each and every day, your heart beats approximately 100,000 times.

 - The heart transports around 2,000 gallons of blood throughout the body every day.